The transcendental motive of a cubic fourfold: The motive of a cubic fourfold

-\end{proof} \begin {rk} The isomorphism in (ii) answers a question raised by M.Shen in a private communication.
-For a smooth projective surface $S$, with $q(S)=0$ and $p_g(S) >0$, equipped with an involution $\sigma$, we can define the {\it Prym motive $ \Prym(S,\sigma)$} to be the motive
+\begin {rk} (1) The isomorphism in (i) answers a question raised by M.Shen in a private communication.
+For a smooth projective surface $S$, with $q(S)=0$ and $p_g(S) >0$, equipped with an involution $\sigma$, we can define the {\it Prym motive $ \Pr(S,\sigma)$} to be the motive

 where, as in \cite[Prop 1]{Ped}, $t_2(S)^{-}$ is the direct summand of $t_2(S)$ where the involution $ \sigma $ acts as $-1$.
 The action of $\sigma$ on $t_2(S)$ is defined via the homomorphism